nitkizs/test/test.md

 If the new incoming dataset contains unique samples, these will be exported as a CVAT XML file for labeling.

 If the new incoming dataset contains only similar samples, a unique (controllable) subset of the new data can be exported for labeling, and the similar samples from the existing training dataset will be deleted.
 The updated training dataset will also be exported as a CVAT XML file.

 ---

-### Additional requirements

-* Based on the requirement of the project, the data can be sampled using a constant sampling rate.
-* This can be achieved using the script [create-cvat-xml-6-frame.py](create-cvat-xml-6-frame.py).
-* The constant sampling rate needs to be calculated based on the project requirement.

----